A Guide to the BC Economy and Labour Market

 • Work in private households.

-This means that the employment figures for tourism and high-tech don't include any self-employed workers.
-Self-employment is a significant factor in some of the industries included in these sectors, so the figures are very likely under-estimated.
+This means that the employment figures for tourism and high tech don’t include any self-employed workers.
+Self-employment is a significant factor in some of the industries included in these sectors, so the figures are very likely underestimated.

-In addition, it should be noted that when the data for tourism or high-tech is compared to total employment, the all-industry total from SEPH doesn't include agriculture, fishing or private households.
-This means that the share of total employment that's attributable to tourism or high-tech may be overstated.
+In addition, it should be noted that when the data for tourism or high tech is compared to total employment, the all-industry total from SEPH doesn’t include agriculture, fishing or private households.
+This means that the share of total employment that’s attributable to tourism or high tech may be overstated.
 However, these industries account for a relatively small percentage of total employment in the province.

-Despite these data issues, the information on tourism and high-tech is useful for analyzing trends in these two high-profile sectors of the economy.
+Despite these data issues, the information on tourism and high tech is useful for analyzing trends in these two high-profile sectors of the economy.

 The GDP figures are calculated using the same source of data as for other industries, so they are comparable with information for other industries.

-Total employment estimates from the Survey of Employment, Payrolls & Hours are about 20% lower than those from the Labour Force Survey
+Total employment estimates from the Survey of Employment, Payrolls & Hours are about 16% lower than those from the Labour Force Survey

 Source: Labour Force Survey & Survey of Employers, Payrolls and Hours